makrai/notes/bommasani20-contextld-reduction-static-acl.md

 * we can fix a particular layer for all datasets and still outperform both Word2Vec and GloVe on all datasets

-### Relationship between N and model layer.
-In Figure 1, there is a
+### Relationship between N and model layer, Figure 1

 * clear preference towards the first quarter of the model’s layers (layers 0-3) with a sharp drop-off in performance immediately thereafter.
 A similar